 Real leather: If you’ve smelled real leather before, you know it has a distinctive “leathery” smell - it has a natural, organic, skin scent that cannot be accurately manufactured.

 Bonded leather: There is no reliable way to fake the smell of real quality leather.
 Because it’s just the pulp of leather scraps mixed with chemicals, bonded leather will have varying degrees of a plasticky, chemical odor (if any odor at all).

 Suffice it to say, if you want real leather, you don’t want bonded leather.
 And if you want real, quality leather, you probably don’t want “genuine leather” either.
 (Okay, if you’re buying a leather-bound Bible, it’s probably bonded leather—that’s not a big deal.
 God will forgive you.)
-But, when you’re buying a leather bag or jacket, be sure you know what you’re getting.
+But, when you're buying a leather briefcase or leather jacket, be sure you know what you're getting.